earthly/website/blog/_posts/2023-03-07-remote-code-execution.md

 Earthly on your local.
 Satellites in the cloud.
 Get it?
 {% include quotes/end.html %}

-Earthly, our build tool is open source and usable by anyone.
+Earthly, our build tool, is open source and usable by anyone.
 We wanted to draw some clear separation between it and our CI solution but still make transitioning to CI very smooth.

 {% picture content-wide-nocrop {{site.pimages}}{{page.slug}}/3600.png --alt {{ Earthly Cloud }} %}
 <figcaption>V1 ran from dev machines against Earthly Compute.</figcaption>